ronin-co/blade/README.md

 #### `useMetadata` (Server)

-Allows for defining the metadata of a layout or page and thereby populates the [head](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/head) element with metadata elements.
+Allows for defining the metadata of a layout or page and thereby populates the [head](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/head) element of the rendered page with metadata elements.

 ```tsx
 import { useMetadata } from '@ronin/blade/server/hooks';